 Friends of ECHO GLEN

-Every act of kindness, every volunteer hour, and every donation helps show these young people that they matter and that their futures are worth fighting for.
-Together, we can bring hope, healing, and new possibilities to Echo Glen—one heart, one connection, and one story at a time.
+Every act of kindness — volunteering, donating, or offering support — reminds these young people that they matter.
+Join us in bringing hope, healing, and new possibilities to Echo Glen, one heart and one story at a time.

-Echo Glen is a facility run by Dept. of Children, Youth & Families.
+Echo Glen is a facility run by WA State Department of Children, Youth & Families.
 More information about DCYF Echo Glen HERE.

 EMPLOYMENT – Looking for paid work that genuinely matters?
 CLICK HERE